What is this role?

 You may be familiar with education and training experiences where the primary form of learning is through the interaction between the instructor and the student.
 That’s not how it works at Eskwelabs.

 In Eskwelabs, we believe in learning data primarily through hands-on project work with coaching, which is where you can make a difference as a mentor.
-Our learners are organized in groups of 4-6 learners, introduced to concepts and tools in a Zoom classroom lecture by an instructor, and then released to breakout rooms to work on assigned activities that build towards a final project.
+Our learners are organized into groups of 4-6 learners, introduced to concepts and tools in a Zoom classroom lecture by an instructor, and then released to breakout rooms to work on assigned activities that build towards a final project.
 Inside the breakout rooms, each group of learners works with their own mentor to carry out the assignment and clarify topics from the lecture.
 In this format, the mentor plays a crucial role as a coach and guide during the breakout room activities - many Eskwelabs learners have very fond memories of their mentor.

 Mentors have repeatedly been described as one of the best aspects of learning with Eskwelabs :)